jhpyle/docassemble/_docs/installation.md

 than a `pip install` to install.

-There is a core [Python] module, [`docassemble.base`], that parses interviews and determines what question should be asked next, and there is a separate [Python] module, [`docassemble.webapp`], that contains the code for the web application and the [text messaging interface].
+There is a core [Python] module, [`docassemble.base`], that parses interviews and determines what question should be asked next.
+There is also a separate [Python] module, [`docassemble.webapp`], that contains the code for the web application and the [text messaging interface].
 These modules have a number of dependencies, including other [Python] packages as well as libraries